 Robert E. "Bob" Davies

 Honored as the Sixth Greatest Player in the First Half Century by Sport magazine in 1970, Bob Davies stunned and amazed opponents with his deceptive slight-of-hand ball handling.
-Nicknamed the "Harrisburg Houdini," Davies made the extraordinary look simple.
-He would often use behind-the-back, through-the-legs, and over-the-head ball maneuvers not to show off but to produce results.
-With his exciting repertoire of moves, Davies became a two-time All-America at Seton Hall, leading the team to 43 consecutive victories from 1939 to 1941.
+Nicknamed the “Harrisburg Houdini,” Davies made the extraordinary look simple.
+He often used behind-the-back, through-the-legs, and over-the-head ball maneuvers not to show off but to produce results.
+With his exciting repertoire of moves, Davies led Seton Hall to 43 consecutive victories from 1939 to 1941.
 After a stint in the military, Davies brought his magic touch to the professional level, playing two seasons in the American Basketball League before embarking on a ten-year career with the Rochester Royals of the National Basketball League, the Basketball Association of America, and then the NBA, where he captured two titles in 1946 and 1951.
-By being named to the NBA's 25th Anniversary Team, Davies is considered one of the finest guards in basketball history, an innovative playmaker and floor general.
+Davies is considered one of the finest guards in basketball history, an innovative playmaker and floor general.